Hackinator07/thebirdiebriefing.github.io/src/data/articles/queen-city-round-4-2025.md

 It had been 1,077 days since Hull's last LPGA win, at the Volunteers of America Classic in 2022.
 She made sure to end the drought in style—posting rounds of 68-65-67-68 to finish 20-under 268 and collect $300,000.

-The final round was a duel long before they walked up to 18.
+In reality, the final round was a duel long before they walked up to 18.
 Hull started with the lead but slipped a shot behind on 14 when Thitikul rolled in a birdie.
-She answered on 16, sinking a long birdie putt after splashing it in the bunker off the tee.
+[She answered on 16, sinking a long birdie putt](https://youtu.be/M1SAih6OXUQ?t=244) after splashing it in the bunker off the tee.
 She then gave it right back with a bogey at 17.
 Thitikul's steady par there sent her to the last with a one-shot cushion.
 Hull admitted she thought she had to eagle the 18th just to have a chance.

 "On 18, pushed my driver a little bit.
 Hit a nice cut 9-iron round the tree.
 Didn't quite cut.
 Thought I had to hole the putt and just two-putted," Hull said.
 "I don't really remember much from the last hole.
 It was a little bit of a shock.
 I was nervous over that putt.
 My hands were shaking.
 I think I was more shocked, and the adrenaline and everything."

 I called Hull the ["Queen of the Almost"](https://www.birdiebriefing.com/news/charley-hull-queen-almost/) earlier this summer, after she'd managed to collect her runner-up at the AIG Women's Open at Porthcawl.
 Her road to this moment hasn't been smooth.
 She battled injuries all season—torn ankle ligaments, a back injury from lifting a box, and even a virus that caused her to withdraw from Evian after she fainted.
 When asked if she plays better hurt, Hull didn't hesitate: "It slows my mind down.
 I always find when I'm poorly, ill, I usually play good golf.
 My mind is 100 miles an hour, but when I'm poorly, I find I'm more relaxed, and I probably expect less and do less.
 My days are usually full out, going to the gym, golf, practice.
 When I'm kind of poorly or injured I do a lot less and I put less pressure on myself.
 Then I kind of do better sometimes."

-It is all on brand for Charley Hull: she doesn't just play; she insists on being part of the story.
+This is all on brand for Charley Hull: she doesn't just play; she insists on being part of the story.
 She's aggressive off the tee, unafraid to fire at pins, and when she's on, you're captivated.

 Was this win gift-wrapped by Thitikul's collapse?
 Absolutely.
 But Hull had to be there to capitalize on it.